graalvm/graal-io-website/gcn/docs/gcn-modules/tracing/includes/warehousecontroller.md

 ### 1.5.
 Warehouse Controller

-The launcher created a `WarehouseController` class to represent an external service that will be called by `WarehouseClient` in a file named _lib/src/main/java/com/example/WarehouseController.java_, as follows:
+The GCN Launcher created a `WarehouseController` class to represent an external service that will be called by `WarehouseClient` in a file named _lib/src/main/java/com/example/WarehouseController.java_, as follows:

 ```java
 package com.example;